Canadian American Association of Professional Baseball: History

-Merger with Frontier League

-On October 16, 2019, the independent Frontier League announced that it was merging with the Can-Am League for the 2020 season.
-The Jackals, Miners, Capitales, Aigles, and Boulders all joined but did not start play until 2021 due to the COVID-19 pandemic causing the league to cancel its 2020 campaign.
-The Champions were not invited, but the Frontier League would eventually grant a franchise to Ottawa and that team would begin play in 2022 as the Ottawa Titans.
+On October 16, 2019, the Frontier League announced that it was merging with the Can-Am League for the 2020 season.
+The Jackals, Boulders, Capitales, Miners and Aigles all joined but did not start play until 2021 due to the COVID-19 pandemic causing the league to cancel its 2020 campaign.
+The Champions were not invited, but the Frontier League eventually granted an Ottawa franchise and that started playing in 2022 as the Ottawa Titans.

-Policies and practices
+Season structure

 Playoff format

 In its inaugural season, the Can-Am League kept the two-division setup and half-season format that the Northeast League had.
 The two teams that were leading their respective divisions, designated North and South, at the end of the first half of the season automatically qualified for the playoffs.
 Two additional playoff spots would be made available.
 Once again, these went to division winners if the first half champions failed to repeat.
 Otherwise, one or more wild card spots would be given based on the team's overall record in both halves.
 If absolutely necessary, a one-game playoff would be played in case of a tie.

 Beginning in 2006, the league abandoned divisional play.
 The first half-season leader automatically qualified for the playoffs, as did the second half-season leader if there was a second.
 To round the field out at four, two or more wild-card spots were given to teams with the best overall season record.

 The four qualifiers for the playoffs would meet in two separate best of five series with the winners advancing to the League Championship Series, which was also best of five.

 Beginning in 2012, the league stopped using the half-season format.
 From 2012 through 2014, the teams with the two best records in the league advanced to the League Championship Series.
 The series was expanded from a best of five to a best of seven.
 This changed in 2015 when Ottawa and Sussex County joined the league, which enabled it to have enough teams to return to its previous playoff format.
 From this point until its merger with the Frontier League, the league awarded playoff spots to the teams with the four best records at the end of the regular season.